h44z/wg-portal/README.md

 ### Docker
 The easiest way to run WireGuard Portal is to use the Docker image provided.

+HINT: the *latest* tag always refers to the master branch and might contain unstable or incompatible code!

 Docker Compose snippet with some sample configuration values:
 ```